Parks and Recreation Events

 , Harrisburg

 Enjoy a moderately paced walk around Wildwood Lake while enjoying the trees and animals at the park.
-June, July & August - The walk will occur from 6-7 PM.
-September - December - The walk will occur from 1-2 PM This will be a walk on paved, gravel, and dirt surfaces.
+September - December - The walk will occur from 1-2 PM, weather permitting This will be a walk on paved, gravel, and dirt surfaces.
 You can choose to walk only a portion, then turn around at any point if you would like to customize the length of your walk to your individual fitness goals.